 Whether through a federal act or a state-level act, electronic signatures are generally valid in all states.
-There are some exceptions to the rule, such as the type of document being signed.
-In most states, certain documents related to property, birth, marriage, and death certificates can only be signed with a handwritten signature.
+There are some exceptions to the rule, such as the signed document type.
+In most states, documents related to property, birth, marriage, and death certificates can only be signed with a handwritten signature.

 What is the difference between ESIGN and UETA?

 The primary difference between ESIGN and UETA is the level at which the acts were created.
-ESIGN is a federal digital signature act, whereas UETA is a state-level act that has been adopted by most states.
+ESIGN is a federal digital signature act, whereas UETA is a state-level act that most states have adopted.
 Where federal law does not apply, which would include certain U.S. States and territories, ESIGN can’t be enforced.
 However, at the state or territory level, UETA can be enacted for digital signature protections.